 - b) Less Than Significant Impact.
-The project site is located within the Recharge Area of the Santa Clara Valley Basin where groundwater occurs under unconfined conditions.31 The site is not, however, located within or adjacent to a SCVWD groundwater recharge facility.
-The project proposes relatively minor grading with minor excavation.
-Groundwater was not encountered during soil borings on the site to the maximum depth of 15 feet.
+The project site is located within the Recharge Area of the Santa Clara Valley Basin where groundwater occurs under unconfined conditions.
+The site is not, however, located within or adjacent to a SCVWD groundwater recharge facility.
+The project proposes excavation to construct foundations for the three new townhome buildings.
+According to data available from the nearest monitoring well (#07S02E21G010M) located at 280 South Fowler Way, groundwater depth in the project area is approximately 84 feet below surface.
+Historical records from this monitoring well show groundwater level ranging between 50 and 100 feet.
+The project would require minor excavation to construct the foundations for the proposed development, which would not be expected to encounter groundwater.
 The project does not propose any wells or groundwater pumping.
 Thus, the project would not decrease groundwater supplies or interfere substantially with groundwater recharge. - ci) Less Than Significant Impact.
 Construction of the project would require grading activities that could result in a temporary increase in erosion affecting the quality of storm water runoff.
 This increase in erosion is expected to be minimal, due to the small size and flatness of the site.
 The City's implementation requirements to protect water quality are described below.